Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, GOOGL, MOH, KORS, CHOO)

 Michael Kors is buying Jimmy Choo for $1.2 billion.
 The deal represents an 18% premium to Monday's closing price.

 A health insurer that specializes in Obamacare is eliminating 1,400 jobs.
-The cuts represent about 10% of Molina Healthcare's 6,400 corporate employees and 10 percent of its 7,700 health plan jobs, Reuters reports.
+The cuts represent about 10% of Molina Healthcare's 6,400 corporate employees and 10% of its 7,700 health plan jobs, Reuters reports.

 US economic data flows.
-FHFA home prices and Case-Schiller home prices will both be released at 9 a.m.
-ET and consumer confidence crosses the wires at 10 a.m.
+FHFA home prices and Case-Schiller home prices will be released at 9 a.m.
+ET, and consumer confidence crosses the wires at 10 a.m.
 ET.
-The US 10-year yield is up 2 basis points at 2.27%.
+The US 10-year yield is up by 2 basis points at 2.27%.